NT1026/GenAI-CLI-tool/README.md

 Use `python main.py -m <your-message>` to ask Gemini and get a response.

 Use `python main.py -i` to enter the interactive mode.
+And use command `!exit()` to exit interactive mode.

 And use `python main.py -h` to get more information.